oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/Quickstart.md

 ## CD3 QUICKSTART

 **After launching the Docker Container and connecting it to the OCI Tenancy, follow the below steps to quickly provision a compartment on OCI.
-Detailed instructions can be found at [RunningAutomationToolkit](/cd3_automation_toolkit/documentation/user_guide/RunningAutomationToolkit.md)**
+Detailed instructions can be found at [Running Automation Toolkit](/cd3_automation_toolkit/documentation/user_guide/RunningAutomationToolkit.md)**
 1. Pick up the excel [CD3-SingleVCN-template](/cd3_automation_toolkit/example) and add in the required compartment details in 'Comaprtments' tab.
    Make appropriate changes to the template eg region.
 Place Excel sheet at appropriate location in your docker container.